Essential business documents for UK aromatherapists in 2026

 How to use the documents without creating admin drag

-Build the habit around the way this niche actually works: update client notes after each session, then save oil and product receipts by week.
+Build the habit around the way the work actually happens: update client notes after each session, then save oil and product receipts by week.
 If those two steps happen while the week is still fresh, the rest of the paperwork becomes a short tidy-up rather than a full reconstruction.

 A simple weekly routine is enough for many sole traders: